33 Facts About Japan's Suicide Forest That Will Freak You Out

-Aokigahara, otherwise known as Japan’s Suicide Forest, has been a hot topic of conversation in recent years, particularly after YouTuber Logan Paul posted a controversial video of a suicide victim found in the forest in 2017.
-However, Aokigahara’s notoriety hardly began with Paul’s presence—in fact, the Suicide Forest has been a popular destination for decades, both for avid hikers and those intent upon taking their own lives.
-If Aokigahara isn’t on your must-visit list, we’ve rounded up 33 things to know about Japan’s Suicide Forest, from the tragic to the downright terrifying.
+Aokigahara, otherwise known as Japan's Suicide Forest, has been a hot topic of conversation in recent years, particularly after YouTuber Logan Paul posted a controversial video of a suicide victim found in the forest in 2017.
+However, Aokigahara's notoriety hardly began with Paul's presence—in fact, the Suicide Forest has been a popular destination for decades, both for avid hikers and those intent upon taking their own lives.
+If Aokigahara Forest isn't on your must-visit list, we've rounded up 33 things to know about Japan's Suicide Forest, from the tragic to the downright terrifying.
 So read on, and feel those goosebumps rise.
-And if you enjoy that tingling feeling on the back of your neck, see these 30 Crazy Facts about Life That May Freak You out a Little.

-While the density of the trees and the often-treacherous terrain in Aokigahara make it hard to determine an exact number of suicides in the forest, the number of dead bodies that are found is shockingly high.
+While the density of the trees and the often-treacherous terrain in Aokigahara Forest make it hard to determine an exact number of suicides, the number of dead bodies that are found is shockingly high.
 In 2003 alone, 105 bodies were found in the forest.

-Aokigahara is the World’s Second Most Popular Suicide Destination
+2. Aokigahara is the World's Second Most Popular Suicide Destination.

-The Forest’s Popularity Is Attributed to One Book
+3. The Forest's Popularity Is Attributed to One Book.

 Of course, a place dubbed "the Suicide Forest" wouldn't be home to just one kind of spirit.
 Aokigahara is also reportedly home to Tengu, a mythical Japanese bird demon, in addition to spirits of the human variety.

-About Half a Mile Into the Forest, Traces of Human Life Disappear
+6. About Half a Mile Into the Forest, Traces of Human Life Disappear.

 While the entry points to the forest bear ample debris left by human visitors, the expanses of forest following them are so thick and isolated they look virtually untouched.
 In fact, less than a mile into the forest, signs that hikers have been there start to disappear.

-While spring may bring about warmer weather, it’s also peak suicide season at Aokigahara.
-Suicides in the forest and throughout Japan tend to peak in March, which is when the country’s fiscal year ends.
+While spring may bring about warmer weather, it's also peak suicide season at Aokigahara Forest.
+Suicides in the forest and throughout Japan tend to peak in March, which is when the country's fiscal year ends.

-Compasses Tend to Behave Strangely in the Forest
+8. Compasses Tend to Behave Strangely in the Forest.

 While many people attribute the strange behavior of their compasses to paranormal activity in the forest, there's actually a more logical explanation.
 Because of the high iron content of the lava on the forest floor, devices that respond to magnetism, like compasses, often move in strange patterns when near it.

-Hanging Isn’t the Only Way People Die in the Forest
+9. Hanging Isn't the Only Way People Die in the Forest.

-While hanging is the method of suicide most commonly associated with trips to Aokigahara, it’s not the only way people end their lives there.
+While hanging is the method of suicide most commonly associated with trips to Aokigahara Forest, it's not the only way people end their lives there.
 In fact, the forest is the site of many self-induced poisonings and overdoses, as well.

-The Forest Is So Dense It’s Easy to Get Lost In
+10. The Forest Is So Dense It's Easy to Get Lost In.